EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 # IANA Considerations

-The following registrations are done for the ACE OAuth Profile Registry following the procedure specified in
-{{RFC9200}}.
+This document has the following actions for IANA.

 Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

+## ACE OAuth Profile Registry ## {#iana-ace-oauth-profile}

+IANA is asked to add the following entry to the "ACE OAuth Profile" Registry following the procedure specified in {{RFC9200}}.

-Profile name: coap_dtls
+* Profile name: coap_edhoc_oscore

-Profile Description: Profile for delegating client authentication and authorization in a constrained environment by establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
+* Profile Description: Profile for delegating client authentication and authorization in a constrained environment by establishing an OSCORE Security Context {{RFC8613}} between resource-constrained nodes, through the execution of the authenticated key establishment protocol EDHOC {{I-D.ietf-core-oscore-edhoc}}.

-Profile ID:  TBD (suggested: 1)
+* Profile ID:  TBD (value between 1 and 255)

-Change Controller:  IESG
+* Change Controller: IESG

-Reference:  {{&SELF}}
+* Reference:  {{&SELF}}

 # Acknowledgments